mattma/docs/go/primitives/types.md

 A type declaration makes it possible to give a name to an existing type.

+User-defined types can be declared using the keyword `struct` or by specifying an existing type.
+Methods provide a way to add behavior to user-defined types.
+Think of types as having one of two natures, primitive or non-primitive.

 Go allows to declare your own types.
 When you declare a new type, the declaration is constructed to provide the compiler with size and representation information, similar to how the built-in types work.

 There are two ways to declare a user defined type in Go.
 The most common way is to use the keyword `struct`, which allows you to create a composite type.